 I opened the door to my garden and took in the scent of the last of my fading flowers.
 The breeze is gently moving the multi-coloured leaves from the trees; their carpet of greens, yellows, and deepest reds now adorn my garden.
 I sigh as the dead leaves crunch under my well-worn shoes.
 Looking around, I see the spider webs.
 Twinkling like mini stars they are everywhere.
 The beauty of nature will not leave me for my brain is taking pictures and I will never forget them.

 Even with my heart pounding so fast, I stand like a statue, taking a long look at the beauty of autumn.
 I look up at the multi-coloured sky as the cosmic blue fights with the white of the dreamy clouds for dominance.
 I close my eyes, and for an instance, I dream of a way forward.
 I would love to turn my dream into reality but the clock is ticking and my old body is sending me the wrong messages.

-I wondered how long it would be before I would be reunited with my wonderful wife
+I wondered how long it would be before I am reunited with my wonderful wife.

 I pray for salvation and sigh.

 Those boys and young men from the lower part of my village are being hunted, for the cull has started.
 As night follows day the castration of millions of young men will soon cover my spectacular Planadora in endless layers of fire, smoke, and eventually, ash.